FinnbarrAmbrose/UK-Home-Price-Predictor/README.md

 streamlit run app.py     # launch the dashboard
 ```

+**Environment variables**

+$PORT (auto-assigned by platform)

+CORS is disabled via --server.enableCORS false

+note: Python version is pinned to 3.12 via the `.python-version` file.

 ## Data Ingestion & Cleaning
 in notebook 1, we use the Kaggle API to download the raw CSV into `inputs/datasets/raw/price_paid_records.csv`, then copy it to `outputs/datasets/collection/`.